OLIVER427/GD-LevelLoaderJS/README.md

 Also make sure that your level has over 100 objects in it, because otherwise if you try to play it, the site will just lag out a lot, and then crash.

 After loading the level in and looking around for a bit, you can click the "Save File" button, (underneath the load data button) to download the level.
 You can enter in a custom name, and background color in the viewer, but if you dont, the name will default to ```Untitled Level.html``` and the color will default to Blue.
-After downloading, make sure to git clone this repo.
+After downloading, make sure to clone this repo.
 ```
 git clone https://github.com/OLIVER427/GD-LevelLoaderJS.git
 ```
 after cloning this repo to a directory of your choice, place your custom level file you downloaded earlier into the Levels folder.
 Then open your custom level file to play!

-I will probably make a built in custom level player eventually, but its not a top priority so thats why you have to git clone this repo to actually play your custom levels.
-You cant just download the zip file because otherwise none of the images work, which I assume is because I am using [git-lfs](https://git-lfs.com/) to handle all the images I have here.
+I will probably make a built in custom level player eventually, but its not a top priority so thats why you have to clone this repo to actually play your custom levels. (ok git lfs is mad at me so you might not be able to clone it)

 ## There may be a lot of issues
 I helped make this with [BlockHead66](https://github.com/Blockhead66), when we had a lot less knowledge of Javascript and CSS, so I made some dumb mistakes and just ignored things that could have been WAY more efficient.
 I also have to individually grab each image file from a spritesheet (using GDColon's [Spritesheet Splitter](https://gdcolon.com/gdsplitter/)) so not every block and their functions are in the site.